 You might want to add other Mediterranean appetizers onto your board if you want!
 Here are some other foods you can add onto your board that aren't Greek but still great for dipping!

-And finally, don't forget to make your meze spread even MORE Greek by serving it with some Greek spirits like tsipouro or ouzo.
+And finally, don't forget to make your meze spread even MORE Greek by serving it with some Greek desserts like my Baklava Rolls (much easier than the traditional version) and some Greek spirits like tsipouro or ouzo.
 You usually drink these by sipping on them in a small shot glass!
 Just don't forget to say OPA!!

 Greek spreads to serve on your meze platter: